noahbliss/mortar/README.md

 You generate your own Secureboot keys.
 Only efi files you sign will successfully boot without modifying the BIOS (and breaking PCR1 validation).

 ## FAQ/Troubleshooting.
 If the EFI fails to boot, but external media still works: Make sure you enroll the hashes of your RAID cards and other media.
 The Dell BIOS on the R730 I tested with had a convenient way of doing this in the secureboot>custom>db>enrollment section of the BIOS.
+Authorizing hashes this will WILL (or at least should) change your PCR7 value, so check that and rebind your TPM state if you make this change.

 TPM 1.2 errors accessing the index during boot: If using TPM 1.2, do not use "troublesome" characters in the Owner Password that would potentially cause errors when stored in a variable.
 Examples would include "/\$()*| " and such.
 Please *DO* make the passwords complex though.
 By re-running the luks script, you can opt to "own" the TPM device and change this password.